Version 3.12.0

 If a player doesn't own any Fudge dice they can roll 4d6 instead, treating the result of 1 or 2 on a die as a minus, 3 or 4 as a blank, and 5 or 6 as a plus.
 Thus, a roll of 1, 1, 2, 5 would be equivalent to [-][-][-][+], which adds up to -2.

-Sometimes the GM will assign a bonus and/or a penalty to a player's roll. +1 is a good bonus, +2 is a very good bonus, and +3 is a very rare, very large bonus.
+At any time the GM may assign a bonus and/or a penalty to a player's roll based on the fictional situation. +1 is a good bonus, +2 is a very good bonus, and +3 is a very rare, very large bonus.
 Penalties work the same way with negative modifiers.
 Only the single largest bonus and the single largest penalty apply to any given roll.

 When a player casts a spell or uses a magic ability, if a trait check is required, they roll using the nearest relevant trait.
 For example, athletics could do double-duty as a player's flight trait, and ranged combat could cover eye-blasts.

 The base difficulty of the trait check uses the following spell difficulty guidelines, adapted (with permission) from Daneel's Simpler Magic System for Mini Six.
-The difficulty can be further modified by any external advantages and/or disadvantages. ("You have sure footing and there's nothing distracting you, but he's actively dodging your fireball. +1 difficulty to the roll.")
+The difficulty can be further modified by any external advantages and/or disadvantages. ("You have sure footing and there's nothing distracting you, but he's actively dodging your fireball, which gives you a 1-point penalty to your roll at that distance.")

 Short range (touch)